 In the EU, the European Parliament and Council adopted Directive (EU) 2016/9432 on 8 June 2016, aimed at standardising the national laws of EU Member States against the unlawful acquisition, disclosure and use of trade secrets.
 This followed almost immediately the enactment by the US Congress of the Defend Trade Secrets Act of 20163 in May of that year, introducing federal-level trade secret protection.
 Protection has also been strengthened in China, and the countries of the ASEAN Free Trade Area have taken steps to harmonise trade secret laws in that region too.

 Directive 2016/943 was required to be implemented in all EU Member States by 9 June 2018.
-Franchisors therefore need to understand how they can take best advantage of this new regime.
+This has prompted a raft of new implementing legislation throughout Europe, including in France, Germany, Spain and the United Kingdom.
+Franchisors therefore have to understand how they can take best advantage of this new regime.

 I THE NEED FOR A TRADE SECRETS DIRECTIVE

-The primary driver for an EU Directive was an economic one.
-As part of the 'EU 2020 Strategy' the European Commission is obligated to create an innovation-friendly environment for business as part of its commitment to ensuring the smooth functioning of a single European market.4
+The primary driver for an EU Directive was an economic one, forming part of the 'EU 2020 Strategy', which obliges the European Commission to create an innovation-friendly environment for business as part of its commitment to ensuring the smooth functioning of a single European market.4

-As intangible assets such as trade secrets and confidential information are estimated to have grown to account for more than 80 per cent of the market value of publicly traded companies, Europe was increasingly at risk of becoming an unattractive environment for innovative businesses to locate themselves in.
-Extensive fact-finding work by the European Commission revealed that companies of all sizes, in almost every sector of the economy, reported that trade secrets are very important to them.
-Alongside this, however, it was found that misappropriation of trade secrets is on the rise.
+As intangible assets such as trade secrets and confidential information form a significant part of the market value of publicly traded companies, Europe was increasingly at risk of becoming an unattractive environment for innovative businesses to locate themselves in.

-Unfortunately, trade secrets law in the EU at that time could be best described as 'patchwork', with different approaches and different levels of protection in Member States creating uncertainty among businesses as to the type of information protectable as a trade secret and with, at times, inadequate enforcement mechanisms.
+Unfortunately, trade secrets law in the EU prior to the Directive could be best described as 'patchwork', with different approaches and different levels of protection in Member States creating uncertainty among businesses as to the type of information protectable as a trade secret and with, at times, inadequate enforcement mechanisms.

 It was against this backdrop that the EU Commission proposed the new Directive, concluding that there was an obvious public interest in securing fair competition standards and, at the same time, providing a business environment that encourages and rewards investment in research and innovation.